Twin Cities bars, restaurants pitch last call 'specials' before COVID-19 restrictions kick in

 "Indoor dining is going to be shut down once again beginning this weekend," it read.
 "We didn't get much notice to trim our inventory so we're offering a [buy one, get one] on ALL beverages until the close down begins!
 Come on in and help us make the inventory count real simple next Monday!"

-“Whatever I can get in the bank is a plus,” Tschida said.
-“Everyone’s savings are gone.
-There’s a good chance we won’t be here if we don’t get some help.”
+"Whatever I can get in the bank is a plus," Tschida said.
+"Everyone's savings are gone."

 Over on Hamline Avenue in St. Paul, the Nook was bustling Thursday night, with customers seated at every other table beneath neon signs and a few waiting at the entrance to be seated.
 One big draw — pints were selling for $3.